-Are pressure to publish and bibliometrics threatening research integrity?
+Are pressures to publish and misused bibliometrics threatening research integrity?

-There have been long-standing concerns that undesirable side-effects may be brought about by excessive pressures to publish and misguided attention paid to a researcher's quantity of publications rather than substantive importance.
-Although such concerns had been expressed for at least a century, concerns for the problem have risen over the last few decades, in response to an increasingly bureaucratic and managerial approach to research performance assessment, which tends to be based on simplistic indices of productivity and citation metrics.
+There have been long-standing concerns that undesirable side effects may be brought about by excessive pressures to publish and misguided attention paid to a researcher's quantity of publications rather than substantive importance.
+Although such concerns had been expressed for at least a century,7 they have risen over the last few decades, in response to an increasingly bureaucratic and managerial approach to research performance assessment, which tends to be based on simplistic indices of productivity and citation metrics.